 - have a strong and unpleasant smell, often described as fishy

 Less commonly, there may be:

-It should not be confused with candidiasis, a yeast infection, or Trichomonas vaginalis (T. vaginalis), or trichomoniasis, also known as trich.
-These are not caused by bacteria.
+It is different from candidiasis, a yeast infection, or Trichomonas vaginalis (T. vaginalis), or trichomoniasis, also known as trich.
+These are not caused by bacteria